Kontantstøtte – care allowance

 We also retain the benefit when we and our family stay abroad for up to 3 months.
 However, the requirement is that you cannot work during this period.

-You must inform NAV which country you intend to travel to and how long your stay will last.
-If your stay lasts longer than planned, you must also notify the office.
+Please inform NAV which NOKAJ you intend to travel to and how long your stay will last.
+If your stay lasts longer than planned, you also need to notify the office.

 Order the service online!

-Service: Kontantstøtte - care allowance, price: 1390 kr gross
+Service: Kontantstøtte - care allowance, price: NOK 1590 gross

 6.Issuing a decision

-The speed at which NAV will process your application depends on the country and municipality that the office must contact to obtain the necessary information.
+The speed of NAV's processing of the application depends on NOKaj and the commune, which the office must contact to obtain the necessary information.

 Therefore, the process is often extended.
 In order to speed up and facilitate the office's work, it is important to provide the full address (commune, voivodeship) of the family members to whom the requested benefit applies when submitting the application.